Top five things you don’t want to hear your kiddos say that’ll surely not simplify Christmas…

-Then I rescinded my words, turned my back on them, and convinced her that a kind letter would be worthwhile, wink wink–that the Christmas morning empty plate and return letters left on the coffee table were from the jolly fellow, that her letters would indeed reap benefit.
-There was a certain joix-de-vivre, super inexpensive magic, that trickled into the Christmas season.
+Then I rescinded my words and convinced her that a kind letter would be worthwhile, wink wink–that the empty cookie plate and mess at the fireplace was from that jolly fellow.
+There was a certain joix-de-vivre, inexpensive magic, that trickled into the Christmas season.

 My second born wants Santa to give her a reason to believe.
 My only response: your childhood is short.
-Idealism of youth is quickly spoiled, giving way to cynicism and disappointment, adjusting our expectations to what life really can be.
-Why load them with that when they’re young?
-Soon enough.
+Idealism of youth quickly gives way to cynicism, so enjoy Santa.

 I’ll plan again for Christmas dinner on Christmas eve.
 The work required to create this meal doesn’t enable a peaceful Christmas day for mama.
-I’d rather eat reheated roast beef and Yorkshire puddings in my new pjs and laze with my freshly cracked novel and sip on a glass of day old casta franco verense than spend four hours peeling potatoes and snipping Brussel sprouts.
+I’d rather eat reheated roast beef and Yorkshire puddings in my new PJs, laze with my freshly cracked novel and sip on a glass of day old casa franco verense than spend four hours peeling potatoes and snipping Brussel sprouts.

 9. Don’t consult Martha Stewart for perfectly wrapped packages.

-Instead of purchasing gift tags, I’ve opted to cut pretty pics from the fifteen years of saved Christmas cards I stored.
+Instead of purchasing gift tags, I’ve opted to cut pretty pics from the fifteen years of saved Christmas cards.

 Yes, the Christmas card you sent me?
 I’ve had that in storage for years.
-It’s probably now under my tree attached with twine wrapped around the new game, Settlers of Cattan.
+It’s probably now under my tree attached with twine wrapped around the new family game.

-10. Give the gift that keeps on giving: kindness.
+10. Give the simple gift that keeps on giving: kindness.